 - When Pitta elevates in your body, your scalp tissues receive excess heat from inside.
 This causes inflammation in your follicles, which weakens your hair roots.
 The inflamed follicles fail to nourish the hair, leading to hair fall and premature greying.

-- When Kapha level raises, your scalp starts over secretion of sebum.
+- When Kapha level rises, your scalp starts secretion of sebum.
 The sebum build-up clogs the hair follicle receptors, from where it receives nutrients from the blood.
 This prevents hair growth.
 Greasy scalp with oily dandruff is caused due to Kapha aggravation in your body.

 Below are the fundamental aspects responsible for dosha imbalances in your body:

 When your diet lacks essential nutrients like Vitamin A, B, C, D, E, and K along with iron, magnesium, zinc, protein, etc., it leads to the elevation of Vata dosha in your body, leading to hair fall and hair loss.